ArduPilot/ardupilot_wiki/dev/source/docs/simulation-2.rst

 -  :ref:`SITL (Software In The Loop) <sitl-simulator-software-in-the-loop>` is the simulator most commonly used by developers.
 It is a simple simulator that is built within all SITL builds of ArduPilot.
 It is used by the :ref:`autotester <the-ardupilot-autotest-framework>` and other simulators below are actually built on top of SITL
 -  :ref:`Gazebo <using-gazebo-simulator-with-sitl>` is the official DARPA virtual robotics simulator
 -  :ref:`XPlane-10 <sitl-with-xplane>` a commercial flight simulator with a rich 3D interface
+-  :ref:`XPlane-10 Soaring<soaring-sitl-with-xplane>` soaring on XPlane-10
 -  :ref:`RealFlight <sitl-with-realflight>` a commercial flight simulator with a rich 3D interface and ability to design custom vehicles
 -  :ref:`Morse <sitl-with-morse>` a robotics simulation environment commonly used in research
 -  :ref:`Replay <testing-with-replay>` has no graphical interface but allows re-running master from a dataflash log
 -  :ref:`JSBSim <sitl-with-jsbsim>` is a sophisticated open-source plane and multicopter simulator with no graphical interface.
 It can be used with a wide variety of airframes.
 -  :ref:`AirSim <sitl-with-airsim>` is an open-source, cross-platform simulator for drones & cars, built on Unreal Engine for physically and visually realistic simulations
+-  :ref:`Silent Wings Soaring<soaring-sitl-with-silentwings>`

 Less often used simulators include: